Karel Geraerts

-Karel Geraerts (/nl/; born 5 January 1982) is a Belgian professional football manager and former player who is the head coach of club Reims.
+Karel Geraerts (/nl/; born 5 January 1982) is a Belgian professional football manager and former player who was most recently the head coach of club Reims.

 Playing career

 Youth football

 Karel Geraerts grew up in Opgrimbie and started playing football in 1989 at local club CS Mechelen.
 At the age of 14, Geraerts made the switch to the youth team of Racing Genk, where he was picked up by Club Brugge after two seasons in the Genk youth team.
 In 2000, Geraerts ended up in the Club first-team squad, alongside fellow youngsters Stijn Stijnen, Hans Cornelis and Birger Maertens.

 Club Brugge and Lokeren loan

 In the summer of 2000, the blue-blacks brought Timmy Simons to Brugge.
 The defensive midfielder immediately grew into a regular, meaning Geraerts would not immediately get his chance from trainer Trond Sollied.
 In the 2002/03 season, the young Limburger made a number of appearances as substitute, but did not enjoy a major breakthrough.

-In January 2004, Geraerts was loaned to Sporting Lokeren for the second half of the 2003-04 season.
+In January 2004, Geraerts was loaned to Sporting Lokeren for the second half of the 2003–04 season.
 Under trainer Franky Van der Elst, the blond midfielder became a regular at the Waaslanders.
-In a memorable away match against Westerlo, Geraerts scored his first goal at the highest level in a 7-3 win.
+In a memorable away match against Westerlo, Geraerts scored his first goal at the highest level in a 7–3 win.